sachinj9074/multilang-invoice-extractor/README.md

 - Manual entry: roughly 2 minutes per invoice.
 - Automated batch: a 17-invoice batch processed end-to-end in under 1 minute.

-That's a rough 30x reduction in wall-clock time for the same batch, with every result additionally flagged for confidence and arithmetic consistency so low-quality extractions aren't silently accepted.
+That's a rough 30x reduction (~97%+ time reduction) in wall-clock time for the same batch, with every result additionally flagged for confidence and arithmetic consistency so low-quality extractions aren't silently accepted.

 ## Live Demo